Eliza Poe: Boston

 In Boston, Arnold debuted on stage at the age of nine, only three months after she arrived in the United States.
 She played a character named Biddy Blair in David Garrick's farce Miss in Her Teens and was praised in the Portland Herald: "Miss Arnold, in Miss Biddy, exceeded all praise..
 Although a miss of only nine years old, her powers as an Actress will do credit to any of her sex of maturer age".
-Later that year, Elizabeth married musician Charles Tubbs, who had sailed with the Arnolds from England.
+Later that year, Eliza's mother Elizabeth married musician Charles Tubbs, who had sailed with the Arnolds from England.
 The small family partnered with a manager, Mr. Edgar, to form a theater troupe called the Charleston Comedians.
-Elizabeth, Eliza's mother, died sometime while this troupe was traveling through North Carolina.
-Little is known about her death, but she disappears from theatrical records in 1798; it is presumed she died shortly after.
+Elizabeth died sometime while this troupe was traveling through North Carolina.
+Little is known about her death—but she vanishes from theatrical records in 1798, and it is presumed that she died shortly after this disappearance.

 After her mother's death, Eliza stayed with the theater troupe.
 She followed the tradition of the time, where actors would travel from city to city to perform for several months before moving on.
 The actors, theaters, and audiences had a wide range of sophistication.
 One of the most impressive venues at which she performed was the Chestnut Street Theater near Independence Hall in Philadelphia, which seated 2,000.
-Over the course of her career, she played some 300 parts, as well as choral and dancing roles, including William Shakespeare characters Juliet Capulet and Ophelia.
+Over the course of her career she played (not including choral and dancing roles) some 300 parts—including the characters Juliet Capulet and Ophelia from the works of Shakespeare.

 Marriage and children

 In the summer of 1802, at the age of fifteen, Eliza married Charles Hopkins.
 Hopkins died three years later in October 1805, possibly of yellow fever, leaving Eliza an 18-year-old widow.
 The Baltimore-born David Poe Jr. saw Eliza performing in Norfolk, Virginia, and decided to join her acting troupe, abandoning his family's plans for him to study law.
 Poe married Eliza only six months after Hopkins died in 1806.

-The couple traveled throughout New England and the rest of the northeast, playing in various towns such as Richmond, Philadelphia, and at an outdoor summer theater in New York City before finally settling in Boston.
-They stayed in Boston for three consecutive seasons of thirty weeks each in a theater that fit an audience of about one thousand.
+The couple traveled throughout New England and the rest of the northeast, playing in various towns such as Richmond, Philadelphia, and at an outdoor summer theater in New York City, before finally settling in Boston.
+They stayed in Boston for three consecutive seasons of thirty weeks each in a theater that could seat an audience of about one thousand.
 Reviews at the time often remarked on Eliza's "interesting figure" and "sweetly melodious voice".

 Though times were difficult, the couple had two sons; William Henry Leonard was born in January 1807, nine months after their wedding, and Edgar was born on January 19, 1809, at a boarding house near Boston Common, close to where their troupe was performing.
 Eliza performed until 10 days before Edgar's birth and may have named her second son after the Mr. Edgar who led the Charleston Comedians.